 Enjoy Dinner with a Side of History

-45 Bistro is housed in the historic hotel-turned-Civil War hospital the Marshall House.
-17 Hundred 90 Restaurant was built in, you guessed it, 1790.
-And The Olde Pink House was built in 1789.
+45 Bistro is housed in the historic hotel-turned-Civil War hospital the Marshall House, 17 Hundred 90 Restaurant is named after the year Savannah's city government formed, and The Olde Pink House, was was built in 1789.
 All of these spots are well-known for their food and for the occasional ghost sightings—so keep your eyes peeled to spot some citizens of Savannah's past.